Before you fly

 The situation and guidance for travel to and from the UAE is changing frequently.
 Please visit Dubai travel advice regarding travel during this time which we are updating regularly.

-Visa requirements for any destination depend on local regulations and vary according to which passport you are travelling on.
+Visa requirements for any destination depend on local regulations and vary according to the passport you are traveling on.
 Visit the visa page on emirates.com for specific information.

 As of April 29, 2016, GCC residence permit holders will need to apply for a UAE visa before arriving in Dubai.

 The eTA is an entry requirement for visa-exempt foreign nationals traveling to Canada by air.